Almarch/pygotchi/README.md

 ## State of developement

 Tamalib is well bound to the `Tama` class of this package.
 The package builds on Linux and on the WSL, but not on pure Windows yet.
-All methods seem to work, but tests without a web UI is approximative.
+All methods seem to work, but tests without an UI are approximative.
 The next steps are:

 - develop a web UI ;
 - adapt Tamalib to a variety of 1st gen ROMs, following the recent Tamalib developments ;